avoco/cabinet/README.md

     dummy_handler.assert_exists('name.txt', ('folder', 'subfolder'))
 ```

-If you need to write several tests and want to check the result, it's probably best to create a couple of simple fixtures and allow [pytest](https://docs.pytest.org/en/stable/fixture.html) to inject them as needed.
+If you need to write several tests and want to check the result, it's probably best to create a couple of fixtures and allow [pytest](https://docs.pytest.org/en/stable/fixture.html) to inject them as needed.

 Within `tests/conftest.py`:
 ```python